 In this article, I am going to list 3 things that I stopped myself from being obsessed with, after realizing that it is just what social media needs me to be and not what I need to be.

-If you are on Instagram, You are probably familiar with all the girls who pose their buttocks for
+If you are on Instagram, you are probably familiar with all the girls who pose their buttocks for

-Same with the Abs, they also tend to show how flat they are, or how muscly they are.
+Same with the Abs.
+They also tend to show how flat they are, or how muscly they are.

 The obsession I developed began to fade.
 Do I really need to do it that way?
-Short answer, No, Definitley Not.
+Short answer, No, Definitely Not.

 We all been there, being obsessed with numbers.

-When I first created my facebook account. and looked at how many friends did people on my list have, I started to develop an obsession over increasing my friends count.
+When I first created my Facebook account. and looked at how many friends did people on my list have I started to develop an obsession over increasing my friend’s count.
 My goal was 300, my next goal was 500, and then 1000.

 In my first account on Instagram, I bought followers I even paid for some services that like photos and follow/unfollow other people on my behalf just to get more exposure.

-It did not work, I did not get the follower count that I was longing for as I started to lose the followers as soon as I got them, no one authentically liked my photos and I did not get verified.
+It did not work; I did not get the follower count that I was longing for as I started to lose the followers as soon as I got them.
+No one authentically liked my photos, and I did not get verified.
 No, I am not a public figure to get verified.
 I was silly.

 After learning it the hard way, stressing myself over illusions and paying money for these illusions.
 I decided to give up on Facebook completely and delete my first Instagram account.

-After some time I created my second and my current Instagram account.
+After some time, I created my second and my current Instagram account.

-In fact, I thought, Instead of giving it up completely, it actually would be a great platform to share my work.
-So I decided to make a new account to share my photos and words on it.
+In fact, I thought, instead of giving it up completely, it actually would be a great platform to share my work.
+So I made a new account to share my photos and words on it.

-I wanted huge numbers, therefore, I wanted attention.
+I wanted huge numbers, therefore; I wanted attention.

 I always wished to wake up to an X Number of direct messages on Facebook and an XXX Number of people posting on my wall on my birthday.
-This did not happen, I barely woke up to a message from the people on my list. and on my birthday very few people posted on my wall.
+This did not happen, I barely woke up to a message from the people on my list.
+And on my birthday, very few people posted on my wall.

-You can tell already, that was frustrating especially with comparing myself to other people who got these enormous numbers of friends on Facebook.
+You can tell already.
+That was frustrating, especially with comparing myself to other people who got these enormous numbers of friends on Facebook.

-As time goes by and I was going through lots of tough times, I came to realize that this all did not matter.
+As time goes by and as I was going through lots of tough times, I came to realize that this all did not matter.